suthyscott/git-helper/README.md

 To create a git repository:

-# Method One - Creating local and remote repos and then connecting them.
+# Method One - Creating local and remote repos separately and then connecting them.

 ### Set up the local repo
 1. In your command line, navigate into the project folder you would like to make a repo in. *You should only create a single repo for a single project*.
 Type in pwd to make sure you're in the correct place.